History of Liberia: Coup d’état; relations with U.S.

 Samuel Kanyon Doe (1951–1990) was a member of the Krahn, a small ethnic group.
 He was a master sergeant in the Liberian army, and had trained with the U.S. Army Special Forces.
 On April 12, 1980, Doe led a bloody coup d'état against president Tolbert, in which Tolbert and twenty-six of his supporters were murdered.
 Ten days later, thirteen of Tolbert's Cabinet members were executed publicly.
 This ended the 133 years of Americo-Liberian political domination.
 Doe formed a military regime known as the People's Redemption Council (PRC).
 Many welcomed Doe's takeover, since the majority of the population had always been excluded from power.
 The PRC also for the time being tolerated a relatively free press.

 Doe quickly established good relations with the United States, especially after 1981, when U.S. President Ronald Reagan took office.
 Reagan more than tripled Liberia's financial aid, from $20 million in 1979 to $75 million per year.
 This soon rose to $95 million per annum.
 Liberia again became an important Cold War ally of the United States.
 Liberia protected important U.S. facilities and investments in Africa, and countered the threatened spread of Soviet influence in the continent.
 Doe closed the Libyan mission in Monrovia and severed diplomatic relations with the Soviet Union.
 He agreed to modify the mutual defense pact with the U.S., allowing the U.S. staging rights at 24 hours notice to use Liberia's harbors and airports for the U.S. Rapid Deployment Forces.

 Under Doe, Liberian ports were opened to American, Canadian, and European merchant ships, which brought in considerable foreign investment from shipping firms and earned Liberia a reputation as a tax haven.

 Fear of counter-coup; repression

 Doe put down seven coup attempts between 1981 and 1985.
 In August 1981, he had Thomas Weh Syen and four other PRC members arrested and executed for allegedly conspiring against him.
 Doe's government then declared amnesty for all political prisoners and exiles, and released sixty political prisoners.

 However, there soon were more internal rifts in the PRC.
-Doe became paranoid about the possibility of a counter-coup, and his government grew increasingly corrupt and repressive, banning all political opposition, shutting down newspapers, and jailing reporters.
+Doe became paranoid about the possibility of a counter-coup, and his government grew increasingly corrupt and repressive, banning all political parties, shutting down newspapers, and jailing reporters.
 He began to systematically eliminate PRC members who challenged his authority, and to place people of his own ethnic Krahn background in key positions, which intensified popular anger.
 Meanwhile, the economy deteriorated precipitously.
 Popular support for Doe's government evaporated.